LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 6. After the transition period, the new founder will assume full responsibilities as outlined in Section 2.1.
 7. The founder role remains focused on system integrity and final conflict resolution, not day-to-day league operations.
 8. This succession process can only be initiated if the Founder is genuinely unable to continue in the role, not due to community or leadership dissatisfaction.

+### 7.3 Special Status of Section 7
+Section 7 in its entirety, including all subsections, cannot be modified through the standard amendment process outlined in Section 7.1 without explicit Founder approval.
+This special status ensures the stability of both the amendment process and the Founder succession rules.

 ## 8. League Participation